-You should have already completed some research on the company that you are interviewing with, otherwise, how do you know you want to work there?
-It’s more than likely that one of the first questions you will be asked is - “What do you know about the company?” and if you fail to answer this you will be off to a bad start!
-Completing company research prior to the interview is the best advice we can give you, not only will it help you to perform well in the interview, it will help to determine whether this is the right company for you based on our company size, company culture, company values etc. Browse their website, social media channels, read their press releases, try to find out as much as you can to impress the interviewer!
+You should have already completed some research on the company that you are interviewing with.
+Otherwise, how do you know you want to work there?
+It’s more than likely that one of the first questions you will be asked is - “What do you know about the company?” and if you fail to answer this, you will be off to a bad start!
+Completing company research prior to the interview is the best advice we can give you; not only will it help you to perform well in the interview, but it will also help to determine whether this is the right company for you based on our company size, company culture, company values, etc. Browse their website, social media channels, read their press releases, try to find out as much as you can to impress the interviewer (and do yourself a favour of not applying for a position in a company you don't like)!

-First impressions count, so it’s important to look well presented when you arrive.
+First impressions count, so it’s important to look well-presented when you arrive.
 In the eyes of the recruiter, they need to be able to picture you in this role, so try to do your best research and find out what the company dress code is.
 Don’t be afraid to ask the recruiter, they should be more than happy to tell you.
-Dress appropriately, avoid any clothing with rude slogans, rips, inappropriate cuts etc. Depending on the company, wearing general formal wear such as smart trousers, dresses, shirts and blouses are usually recommended but as we said, there's no harm in asking!
-It all depends on the company culture and industry.
+Dress appropriately, avoid any clothing with rude slogans, rips, inappropriate cuts, etc. Depending on the company, wearing general formal wear such as smart trousers, dresses, shirts, and blouses are usually recommended but as we said, there's no harm in asking!
+It all depends on the company's culture and industry.

 Whether you have been to lots of interviews or this is your first interview, we always recommend practising beforehand!
 This is a great way to test your knowledge of the company and to see which questions you need to work on.
-Ask a friend or family member to ask you the most common interview questions, ask them to provide feedback on your overall performance.
-The more questions you practice the better, although some companies may ask more obscure questions than others, it’s more than likely that a couple of the traditional questions will show up too, so be prepared!
+Ask a friend or family member to ask you the most common interview questions and to provide feedback on your overall performance.
+The more questions you practice, the better.
+Although some companies may ask more obscure questions than others, it’s more than likely that a couple of the traditional questions will show up too, so be prepared!

 When it comes to figuring out how you will get there, you need to analyse the time it usually takes to get there and the time of the day that the interview will take place.
 If you will be arriving by public transport, consider buying your tickets beforehand and if you are driving, ask the recruiter if there is any parking available.
-Always make sure that you leave with more than enough time, this way you can avoid rushing and arriving flustered and panicked, and hopefully, this extra time should cover any unexpected delays along the way.
+Always make sure that you leave with more than enough time in advance.
+This way you can avoid rushing and arriving flustered and panicked (and sweaty!), and hopefully, this extra time should cover any unexpected delays along the way.
+If still, you know you absolutely won't make it, let your recruiter know.
+Apologise for being late once you finally arrive, and give an honest - but reasonable - reason for the delay.

 Next, it's important that you gather the essential items to bring to your interview.
 Even if the recruiter says “Just bring yourself!”, it’s better to arrive over prepared to show off your organisational skills and to avoid any unwanted complications!

-During these situations, it's always good to have a bottle of water near, you never know when you might experience a nervous dry mouth.
-Unfortunately, this is something we experience more than expected during interviews and stressful situations so be prepared to stop this from happening.
+During these situations, it's always good to have a bottle of water near.
+You never know when you might experience a vicious case of a nervous dry mouth.
+Unfortunately, this is something we experience more than expected during interviews and stressful situations, so be prepared to stop this from happening.

 Arriving at your interview with a copy of your CV is always a great way to show how prepared and organised you are.
 Even if the recruiter already has a copy of your CV, just showing that you brought one for them is enough to impress.